Remapping the Rover MEMS3 ECU

 As for my MEMS3 Flasher tool I’ve decided

-use, distribute it, give it to your mates, do what you
+it use, distribute it, give it to your mates, do what

-want with it.
-I just want it out there as a tool that people can use if they
+you want with it.
+I just want it out there as a tool that people can use if

-need it; the more we can spread the knowledge about these units around the K
+they need it; the more we can spread the knowledge about these units around the

-Series community the better as far as I’m concerned.
-I think it’s pretty robust
+K Series community the better as far as I’m concerned.
+I think it’s pretty

-but it’s probably not perfect, feel free to let me know if you find anything
+robust but it’s probably not perfect, feel free to let me know if you find

-wrong, there’s an email link in the top right hand corner.
-I’ll try to fix
+anything wrong, there’s an email link in the top right hand corner.
+I’ll try to

-things that get found and keep it maintained but I’m not offering any kind of
+fix things that get found and keep it maintained but I’m not offering any kind

-warranty or guaranteed service level though.
-This has been and will always be a
+of warranty or guaranteed service level though.
+This has been and will always

 Unlike with the MEMS3 Flasher tool, I’ve